morkonrad/graphcl/schedule/README.md

 What is this ?
 --------------

 The schedule module calculates the execution schedule for some input OpenCL kernel-graph.
 There are several test-applications consisting of multiple kerenels (see mkmd_apps.py module).
 In the kernel-graph each node represents a kernel function.
 For each kernel-function there are profiled execution times to calculate a node-weights.
 For the graph-edges and theit weights the schedule-module uses profiled bandwidth for platform-specific interconnection-bus between CPUs-GPUs.
-Once the schedule is calculated the schedule-module analyzes the data-flow between nodes and generates graphCL-commands.
+Once the schedule is calculated the schedule-module analyzes the data-flow between nodes and generates a graphCL-commands.

 Structure
 --------------